jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

   loading="lazy"
 />

-[Bear Hollow Zoo](https://www.accgov.com/bearhollow) isn’t just for kids, either.
-As a city park, it’s much less crowded than traditional zoos, with free admission to boot.
+[Bear Hollow Zoo](https://www.accgov.com/bearhollow) isn't just for kids, either.
+As a city park, it's much less crowded than traditional zoos, with free admission to boot.
 On a short trail, you can meet dozens of native species that can't survive in the wild anymore.
-Residents include raptors like bald eagles and owls, several reptiles, an otter, a bobcat and everyone’s favorite, a trio of black bears.
+Residents include raptors like bald eagles and owls, several reptiles, an otter, a bobcat and everyone's favorite, a trio of black bears.

 <img